DolbyLaboratories/gst-home-audio/README.md

 # gst-home-audio

 ## What It Is
 GStreamer plugins collection for building Dolby Home Audio media pipeline

+> :warning: Plugins require proprietary libraries to initialize properly

 ## Dependencies
  - [Python](https://python.org) (version 3.5 or newer)